veracity/veracity-documentation/sections/dataworkbench/datacatalogue.md

 ## Types of data sets
 Data sets can be saved and shared as:
-* Data live streams (dynamic) dynamic:When there is a change in a data set, it gets automatically updated.
+* Data live streams (dynamic) dynamic: When there is a change in a data set, it gets automatically updated.
-* Snapshots:When you download a data set, you get a snapshot of the data.
+* Snapshots: When you download a data set, you get a snapshot of the data.
 That is, the downloaded data set contains the state of the data from the time when it was downloaded.

 In Data catalogue > Created data sets, you see the following types of data sets:
 * **Created**: Data sets created in your workspace.